APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	- [What the Clery Numbers Do and Do Not Say](https://www.scu.edu/campus-safety/clery-act-compliance/)

-		- Statistics compiled for the annual security report and shared with the Department of Education DO INCLUDE those reported to the “campus security authorities”, such as campus police or security, a coach, an advisor to a student group or a dean of students.
+		- "Statistics compiled for the annual security report and shared with the Department of Education DO INCLUDE those reported to the “campus security authorities”, such as campus police or security, a coach, an advisor to a student group or a dean of students." (what about mention of Title IX office? verify)

-		- These statistics DO NOT reflect incidents reported that occurred in areas that are not Clery geography (such as at an off-campus party at a location not owned or controlled by the institution, an incident that occurs at a local bar or club, or an incident that occurs in the hometown of a student).
+		- "These statistics DO NOT reflect incidents reported that occurred in areas that are not Clery geography (such as at an off-campus party at a location not owned or controlled by the institution, an incident that occurs at a local bar or club, or an incident that occurs in the hometown of a student)."

 	- [2024 Clery Report](https://www.scu.edu/media/offices/university-operations/campus-safety/campus-safety/annual-clery-pdfs/2024-Annual-Security-&-Fire-Safety-Report---Main-Campus.pdf)